Drug and alcohol addiction is an issue affecting millions of people around the world

 What happens during Drug and Alcohol Rehab Treatment?

-Although everyone responds differently to rehab treatment, and what works for someone may not work for someone else, addiction treatment generally follows four stages: admission, detoxification, rehab treatment, and aftercare.
+Although everyone responds differently to rehab treatment, and what works for someone may not work for someone else, addiction treatment in private drug and alcohol rehab generally follows four stages: admission, detoxification, rehab treatment, and aftercare.

 Admission comes after a telephone assessment where Addiction Advocates will assess your addiction and identify the help that you need.
 This is the crucial first step to receiving the help that you need.